 Basics: JHU is a private research university in Baltimore, Maryland.
 It is a founding member of the American Association of Universities and has been considered one of the world’s top universities throughout history.
-Johns Hopkins university is considered the first research university in the United States.
+JHU is considered the first research university in the United States.
 The average cost of attendance per year for JHU is $60,820.

 U.S. News and World Report ranks the School of Medicine #3 and has consistently ranked the Bloomberg School of Public Health #1 in the nation.
 The School of Nursing was ranked #2 among peer institutions and the School of Education is ranked #1 nationally.

 Demographics: Johns Hopkins has a much larger body of postgraduates than of undergraduates; the university houses about 6,000 undergraduates and nearly 15,000 postgraduates.

 Collegiate sports: JHU’s athletic teams are called the Blue Jays.
 The team colors are Columbia blue and black.
 Their men’s and women’s lacrosse teams in NCAA Division I while the other teams are in Division III.
 The school’s most prominent team is its men’s lacrosse team with 44 national titles.